Pioreactor/docs.pioreactor/user-guide/01-getting-started/01-assembly_guides/00_pioreactor_40ml_v1.5/04-40ml-v15-faceplate-all-together.md

 2. Using 4x of the <Highlight color={colors.red}>M2.5 8mm screws</Highlight>, attach the top and bottom pieces in each corner.

 :::info
 Older kits may contain 4x M2.5 6mm screws instead.
+Use theses instead.
 Double check using the sticker guide on the bag containing the fasteners.
 :::

 3. Check that the screw for the button extension is in the right position and not prematurely compressing the button under it (you should feel a "click" when pressing the button extension).
 Remove the top and screw in the M2.5 10mm screw more if you detect a problem.